Tony has some difficulty getting an Hasidic Jew to comply with his wishes. Chris and Brendan get their comeuppance

 - The young men almost look like they’re in a nightclub as a red light pulsates behind them whereas a classical-style painting of architectural ruins hangs behind Corrado and Mikey

 Paintings play an important role in this hour.
-The artwork that hangs behind Corrado implicitly correlates with his older aesthetic and more traditional beliefs.
+The artwork that hangs behind Corrado implicitly corresponds with his conventional aesthetic and more traditional beliefs.
 But this episode also deals explicitly with paintings and their meanings.
 Tony is suspicious of the artwork he sees in Melfi’s waiting room – he says it’s a trick-painting, a “Korshack.”
 In a sense, the painting does function as a Rorschach test: it reveals Tony’s thoughts and state of mind.
 He is preoccupied with death and dying, and the rotting tree that he thinks he sees in the painting exposes this preoccupation.

 Dr. Melfi recognizes that her patient is deeply troubled by something that he doesn’t want to face.
 She helps Tony zero in on what is bothering him: